johnpapa/vscode-peacock/README.md

   ]
 ```

+> You can find brand color hex codes from <https://brandcolors.net/> or

 ![Animated GIF](./resources/named-colors.gif)

-> You can find brand color hex codes from <https://brandcolors.net/> or
+#### Save Preferred Color

+When you apply a color you enjoy, you can go to the workspace `settings.json` and copy the color's hex code, then create your own preferred color in your user `settings.json`.
+This involves a few manual steps and arguably is not obvious at first.

+The `Peacock: Save Current Color as Preferred Color` feature allows you to save the currently set color as a preferred color, and and prompts you to name it.

 ### Affected Elements